Skip to content

 Great Bear Rainforest IMAX celebrates local First Nations

-An elder female spirit bear eating a salmon near a waterfall in the Great Bear Rainforest
+A spirit bear patrolling a river for salmon in the Great Bear Rainforest

 Three years is a long time to wait for anything.
 But finally (finally!)
 I was able to see the Great Bear Rainforest IMAX film.